LynchLab/MAPGD/README.md

 <b> Help, the program keeps crashing/hanging </b>

-The first thing you should do is e-mail me (for contact infromation type 'mapgd -h').
+The first thing you should do is e-mail me (for contact information type 'mapgd -h').
 I will open a bug report and we can begin discussing how to fix the program.

 <b> How can I help? </b>